Ramakanthkantar/Jade-SampleManagementServices/README.md

 Spring Boot - Framework to ease the bootstrapping and development of new Spring Applications

 OracleDB - OracleDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need
-Tables :msp_sample_jobs---SampleJob  data
-        idt_status_codes-- status Codes which are assigned to sample jobs idt_surveys-- Survey information

 Lombok - Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much more.